This website is for UK Healthcare Professionals only

 • Only 5.7% discontinued due to lack of efficacy and 5.1% due to adverse events efficacy and 5.1% due to adverse events6

-§n values denote the number of patients with data avalable at Week 12.
+n values denote the number of patients with data avalable at Week 12.
 Error bars represent 95% confidence intervals.

 Overall median duration of effect was 7.6 months6

-Duration of botulinum toxin type A effect based on time to patient request for re-treatment¥6
+Duration of botulinum toxin type A effect based on time to patient request for re-treatment6

 Adapted from Nitti VW, et al. 20166

-¥Median duration in patients (n=438) who received 100U BOTOX® only throughout study with complete treatment cycles, with 1 month defined as 4 weeks.
+Study context: The final results of the prospective, multicenter, long-term (3.5 year) study of the efficacy/safety of BOTOX® for overactive bladder syndrome.
+Median duration in patients (n=438) who received 100U BOTOX® only throughout study with complete treatment cycles, with 1 month defined as 4 weeks.
 Total study duration 3.5 years.
 Patients received up to 6 treatment cycles.6

 AE: adverse event; BL: baseline; OAB: overactive bladder; TBS: treatment benefit scale; UI: urinary incontinence; UTI: urinary tract infection.